-LYNEA DIAZ-HAGAN is vocalist, composer, writer, and installation artist whose work combines traditional storytelling with experimental sound and improvisation.
+LYNEA DIAZ-HAGAN is a playwright-director, composer, vocalist, and installation artist whose work combines traditional dramatic storytelling with innovative sound design and electroacoustic composition.

-As a vocalist, Lynea has collaborated with pianist-composer Ramin Zoufonoun on projects combining the jazz and Persian classical traditions; Baharaneh, a sixty-minute celebration of the Iranian festival of spring, was sponsored by the Iranian Studies department of San Jose State University, and Paradox of Balance was curated by Jon Raskin for the Center for New Music.
+As a vocalist, Lynea has had a long-term collaboration with pianist-composer Ramin Zoufonoun on projects combining the jazz and Persian classical traditions; Baharaneh, a sixty-minute celebration of the Iranian festival of spring, was sponsored by the Iranian Studies department of San Jose State University, and Paradox of Balance was curated by Jon Raskin for the Center for New Music.

 Beyond her work as a writer and performing artist, Lynea loves helping people honor the truth of who they are through education, healing work, and spiritual practice.
 She teaches writing through her consulting company, Windhorse Writing, and is a certified Emotional Freedom Techniques (EFT) practitioner, specializing in helping artists and writers work through creative blocks and professional difficulties.
 Over the past year, she has facilitated a series of contemplative workshops for the artists-in-residence at North Street Collective in Mendocino County.

 Lynea began her arts career working on the Broadway productions of Chicago—The Musical and Annie Get Your Gun, first as the assistant to veteran producer Barry Weissler and then as a general management associate for both productions.
 She later worked as the assistant to film producer Neda Armian and as a story analyst for the film director, Jonathan Demme.